 Gaumont is now looking to the future: pursuing the eclectic artistic investment that will make its mark.
 All the teams in the company are working on the evolution of the cinematic arts, reinforcing what Gaumont has always been: one of the most prestigious and prominent production company.

 Formed in 1895, Gaumont is the first and oldest film company in the world, with offices in Paris and Los Angeles.
-In the past few years, the company’s release schedule has continued to increase across film and television production in both the French and English language.
+In the past few years, the company’s release schedule has continued to increase across film and television production, in both the French and English languages.

 Gaumont produces and distributes high-quality TV programming worldwide.
 Key drama series include the award-winning Narcos for Netflix; the critically acclaimed Hannibal; the winner of “Best Series” (Festival of Fiction TV) The Frozen Dead and The Art of Crime, amongst many others.

 The animated catalog comprises over 800 half-hours, broadcast in over 130 countries.
-Current productions include F is for Family for Netflix; and for children, Calimero; Noddy, co-produced with Dreamworks; Trulli Tales, Belle & Sebastian and Furiki Wheels.
+Current productions include Noddy (season two) co-produced with Dreamworks, Trulli Tales, Belle & Sebastian, Furiki Wheels, and F is For Family (season three) for Netflix.
 In development is the series Do, Re & Mi with the multi-talented Kristen Bell.